truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 <!------------------------------------------------------------------------------------------------------------------->
 ##Filters
 With AngularJS **Filters** one can alter and modify any value in many powerful ways with ease and speed, and it is recommended to that webble template developers create filters of their own to empower their Webbles.
 But the platform has a few ones available too, that might be useful.
-Filters can eather be accessed as traditional AngularJS filters in HTML `{{ INPUT | FILTER }}` or via JavaScript as a method using the `$filter` keyword `$filter('FILTER-NAME')(PARAMETERS)`.
+Filters can either be accessed as traditional AngularJS filters in HTML `{{ INPUT | FILTER }}` or via JavaScript as a method using the `$filter` keyword `$filter('FILTER-NAME')(PARAMETERS)`.

 ###_bitwiseAnd_ ![Method][meth]
 A bitwise test filter that returns true or false if a bit-flag is set or not